Valian/live_vue/INSTALLATION.md

 """
 ```

 12. (Optional) enable [stateful hot reload](https://twitter.com/jskalc/status/1788308446007132509) of phoenix LiveViews - it allows for stateful reload across the whole stack 🤯.
-Just adjust your `dev.exs` to loook like this - add `notify` section and remove `live|components` from patterns.
+Just adjust your `dev.exs` to look like this - add `notify` section and remove `live|components` from patterns.

 ```elixir
 # Watch static and templates for browser reloading.